shadowboxingapp/shadowboxingapp.github.io/_posts/2021-12-01-new-heavybag-mode.md

 ---

-We're releasing a new way to train with your punching bag at home!
+We're releasing a new way to train with your punching bag at home to get more out of this [very useful piece of boxing equipment](/heavy-bag-in-boxing/)!
 You can also run this exercise without equipment and it'll work, but this was really designed to be followed on the bag.

 {% include preview.html %}